steflangehennig/policy-scoring-dashboard/README.md

 # Why Evidence-Based Policymaking Scoring
 This project helps answer a key question in policy evaluation: How evidence-based are the documents that inform or justify public policy?
 While many policies cite research or reference evaluations, there are few scalable ways to assess whether those references actually reflect evidence-based practices.
 This project offers a new, automated approach to do this.

-I created a conceptual framework that defines what "evidence-based” means in concrete terms.
+I created a conceptual framework that defines what "evidence-based" means in in more formal terms.
 It includes 5 core dimensions:

 1. Use of empirical research
 2. Structured evidence-gathering